Ivo-Evans/lessons/javascript-fundamentals/003-variables.md

 Once you have declared a variable, you cannot declare it again (unless you are in a different _scope_ - a topic for another day)

-By convention, JavaScript identifiers use pascalCase - the first word is lower case, and every next word starts with an uppercase character.
-There are no underscores or dashes.
-Starting with a number or symbol is actually illegal - it will break your code.
+By convention, JavaScript identifiers use camelCase - the first word is lower case, and every next word starts with an uppercase character.
+There are no underscores or dashes, and starting with a number and most symbols is actually illegal - it will break your code.

 ## Note this: the assignment operator is not the equality operator